penrose/penrose/packages/docs-site/docs/bloom/tutorial/getting_started.md

 rm -rf public/ src/*.css src/App.tsx src/assets/
 ```

+You'll also want to remove the `import "./index.css";` statement from `src/main.tsx`.

 Now create a new `App.tsx` file in the `src/` directory with the following content:

 ```tsx